 There are separate statutory procedures in place which govern the admission of children with special educational needs ("SEN") for whom an education health and care plan ("EHC plan") has been issued by their Local Authority.
-This means that the parents of children who have an EHC plan, or are being assessed for an EHC plan, should not apply for admission to the School under this Admission Policy.
-If parents have a preference for a particular school, they need to make their home Local Authority aware of this so that this is taken into account by the Local Authority in deciding which school is suitable for the child's age, ability, aptitude and special educational needs in consultation with the parents.
+This means that the parents of children who have an EHC plan should not apply for admission to the School under this Admission Policy.
+If parents have a preference for the School to be named as the provider in their child's EHC plan, the Local Authority needs to be made aware of this so that they can consider whether the school is suitable in consultation with the child's parents and the school.

-Where a child has an EHC plan naming the School as the educational provider, the child will be admitted to the School even where this will result in the published admission number ("PAN") for that year group, or the statutory maximum infant class size, being exceeded.
-Where admission is to Reception Year in September (i.e. in the normal admission round), the number of places available within the PAN for other children will be reduced.
+Where a child has an EHC plan names the School as the educational provider, the child will be admitted to the School even where this will result in the published admission number ("PAN") for that year group, or the statutory maximum infant class size, being exceeded.
+Where they are admitted to Reception Year in September (i.e. in the normal admission round),), they will be allocated places within the PAN and the remaining places will then be allocated in accordance with this policy.
+At other times, they will be admitted over PAN where there are no places available.